Ozark-Connect/unifi-lightshow/README.md

 ### 2. Build the switch daemon

-The on-switch daemon must be cross-compiled for MIPS soft-float (the switch's CPU architecture):
+The on-switch daemon must be cross-compiled for MIPS soft-float (the switch's CPU architecture).
+Make sure this matches your particular Etherlighting switch's architecture.
+The research notes may be helpful in figuring that out if you're unsure.

 ```bash
 # Download musl cross-compiler